 10. As a bookend, I’ve depicted a scene from the end of the book, the moment where Tripitaka drowns and ascends to buddhahood, so that he can obtain the sutras properly.
 This is also to represent one of the things I liked the most from the novel, the gradual growth of the pilgrims and the attachment to Tripitaka as a father figure.
 [Note: Tripitaka sheds his mortal form as he and his disciples are ferried across a body of water to the Buddha’s paradise.
 See the paragraph above image one and the material between images two and three in this article.]

 […] I submit to the Buddha of the Gift of Light.
 I submit to the Buddha of Candana Merit.
-I submit to the Buddha Victorious in Strife.
+I submit to the Buddha Victorious in Strife (emphasis added).
 I submit to the Bodhisattva Guanshiyin.
-I submit to the Bodhisattva, Great Power-Coming […] (emphasis mine) (Wu & Yu, 2012, p.
-381).
+I submit to the Bodhisattva, Great Power-Coming […] (Wu & Yu, 2012, p.
+385).

 Yuddhajaya Buddha — (Skt.: aka Yuddhajaya) (Chin.: Tou-chan-sheng fo; Mon.: Bayildugan-i masids darugci; Tib.: gYul-las-sin-tu-rnam-par-rgyal-ba, rGyal-ba-gYul-lasr-Gyal-ba) A Sanskrit variant for the Jina Yuddhajaya.
 One of the Buddha images found in the Pao Hsiang Lou [寶相樓] temple of the Forbidden City, Beijing, and one of the thirty-five “Buddhas of Confession.”
 Face: one, calm, urna, usnisa, long ear-lobes; arms/hands: holding a cuirass up to his chest; body: monastic robes; legs: two; asana: vajrasana; vahana: lotus throne.

-The name Buddha Victorious in Strife is not a reference to the deity’s fighting prowess.
+Neither the name Buddha Victorious in Strife nor the sword and armor are a reference to the deity’s fighting prowess.
 According to Lai (2016), the Buddha “defeat[s] the inner enemies of afflictive emotions and negative actions of sentient beings.
 He is victorious over cyclic existence and thus able to lead all sentient beings to liberation.
 He purifies the negative karma of actions committed out of pride”.

-The Monkey King is worshiped in southern China, Taiwan, Malaysia, and Singapore as a great exorcist and protector of children.
-But readers may be surprised to learn that he is not worshiped as the Buddha Victorious in Strife.
-Instead, Wukong is exclusively revered as the “Great Sage Equaling Heaven” (Qitian dasheng, 齊天大聖), and even when he is called a Buddha, the name includes some reference to the rebellious title.
-For example, when I attended the Monkey King Festival (sixteenth day of the eighth lunar month) in Hong Kong in 2018, I saw an incense pot labeled “Great Sage Buddha Patriarch” (Dasheng fozu, 大聖佛祖) (fig. 2).
+The Monkey King is worshiped in southern China, Taiwan, and Southeast Asian countries like Malaysia, Singapore, Thailand, and Vietnam as a great exorcist and protector of children.
+But it may come as a surprise to learn that he is rarely worshiped as the Buddha Victorious in Strife.
+Instead, Wukong is almost exclusively revered as the “Great Sage Equaling Heaven” (Qitian dasheng, 齊天大聖), and even when he is called a Buddha, the name usually includes some reference to the rebellious title.
+For example, when I attended the Monkey King’s birthday (sixteenth day of the eighth lunar month) in Hong Kong in 2018, I saw an incense pot labeled “Great Sage Buddha Patriarch” (Dasheng fozu, 大聖佛祖) (fig. 3).

-So why isn’t Sun worshiped as the Buddha Victorious in Strife?
-I think the most obvious answer is that the Buddha had a long-established following and therefore couldn’t be subsumed under the late-blooming cult of a cultural hero, even one as popular as the Monkey King.
+So why isn’t Sun widely worshiped as the Buddha Victorious in Strife?
+I think the simplest answer is that the Buddha already had a long-established following and therefore couldn’t be subsumed under the late-blooming cult of a cultural hero, even one as popular as the Monkey King.

-Fig. 2 – An incense pot reading “Great Sage Buddha Patriarch” (larger version).
+Fig. 3 – An incense pot reading “Great Sage Buddha Patriarch” (Dasheng fozu, 大聖佛祖) (larger version).
 Taken by the author in Kowloon, Hongkong (Sept.
 24, 2018).

-The author-compiler likely connected Sun Wukong to the Buddha Victorious in Strife because of the deity’s martial iconography.
-After all, Monkey is a martial deity in his own right, wielding his magic staff and boxing skills to protect Tripitaka from the demons and spirits who constantly hound the monk.
+The author-compiler likely connected Sun Wukong to the Buddha Victorious in Strife because of the Enlightened One’s war-like iconography (recall the sword and armor mentioned above).
+After all, Monkey is an armor-wearing martial deity wielding his magic staff to protect Tripitaka from untold numbers of demons and spirits.

 If you type “Buddha Victorious in Strife”, “Victorious Fighting Buddha”, “鬥戰勝佛” or “斗战胜佛” into google images, you’ll notice that these terms are almost exclusively associated with Sun Wukong.
 Most results are fan-made drawings of Monkey wearing his armor.
 Very few depict him as a Buddha.
 The only appearance of the latter in popular media that I’m aware is the Victorious Fighting Buddha from the manga / anime High School DxD.